libwww-perl/URI-db/README.md

-Formally, the authority part requires a host name, but some implementations, inspired by the [File scheme](http://en.wikipedia.org/wiki/File_URI_scheme), might allow the host to be optional:
+Formally, the authority part requires a host name, but some implementations, inspired by the [File scheme](http://en.wikipedia.org/wiki/File_URI_scheme), might allow the host to imply localhost.

 * `db:mysql:/root@`
 * `db:postgres://postgres:secr3t@`